4. Contract Conditions when Buying Property in France

 It is not available for the isolated purchase of any other land, including a single building plot, or a garage, or other ancillary buildings.
 So if you are buying a single building plot (other than within a housing development), there is no cooling off period available to you.

 Neither is it available if you are buying through a Société Civile Immobilière (SCI), or if you are a registered property professional in France, engaged in the buying and selling or development of property.
+However, although the law does not offer right of a cooling-off period to an SCI or a professional, the parties can agree between them that a right of retraction be included in the sale and purchase agreement.

 The starting point for the ten-day cooling off period commences when you receive the contract.